yiiim/flutter_mvc/README.md

 var state = getState<int>();
 ```

-When accessing states in an MvcController, it first checks the current Controller.
-If the state is not found in the current Controller, it checks the `stateValueForUndefined` method.
-The `stateValueForUndefined` method first checks the Part for the state.
-If the state is not found in the Part, it checks the parent Controller of the current Controller.
+In MvcController, when getting the state, **First get the state in the current Controller.
+If the state is not obtained from the current Controller, it will be obtained from [Part](#mvccontrollerpart), if the state is not obtained in the Part, it will be obtained from [Environmental State](#environment-state).**

 When using `MvcStateScope` to access states, it uses `MvcStateProvider` to retrieve the states.
 In Mvc, the `MvcController` acts as the `MvcStateProvider`, and `MvcWidgetStateProvider` is a wrapper around `MvcStateProvider`.